zachwill/flask_heroku/README.md

     $ sudo pip install virtualenv
     $ gem install heroku

+Next, we'll need to install `libevent` for the `gevent` production server.
+If you're operating on a Linux OS, you can `apt-get install libevent-dev`.
+If you're using Mac OS X, consider installing the [homebrew](http://mxcl.github.com/homebrew/) package manager, and run the following command:

+    $ brew install libevent

 Now, you can setup an isolated environment with `virtualenv`.

     $ virtualenv --no-site-packages env